 “I’m very disappointed and disheartened by the ruling,” Nara told Grapevine.
 “I truly believed in the Icelandic justice system as Iceland is on the forefront for women’s rights and equality.
 I did not intend to injure anyone and with the ruling it implies I assaulted two people and disregards the years of abuse, my serious injuries and the violence brought upon me on the night that held me in a terrified state.
 This has crippled my current and future earnings as an international artist.
 The ruling, unless I take it further and clear my name, is a sentence that will hinder both my career and my physiological health.
 I have not been recognised as a victim of abuse and that displaces my working towards healing from the years of abuse.”

 What is even more striking about this case is that the ex in question has admitted to abusive behaviour towards her.
-In copies of Facebook messages that Grapevine has received, and that were submitted as evidence in court, he has admitted to such behaviour as spiking her tea with LSD without her knowledge nor consent, and to have physically struck her.
+In copies of Facebook messages that Grapevine has received, and that were submitted as evidence in court, he has admitted to such behaviour as spiking her tea with LSD, and to have physically struck her.
 He also admitted to a number of these acts in court himself.

 “Domestic violence leaves trauma as physical and psychological scars, it violates the fundamental rights of equality,” Nara tells Grapevine.
 “I feel my dignity was pulled apart by this man and now the lack of recognition within the justice system leaves me with a deeper disconnection to my rights.”